Lucas-ZX-W/FacePoll/ElectronApp/BUILDING.md

 ```

-`npm start` runs the application. `npm make` builds a release-ready version of the package!
+`npm start` runs the application. `npm make` builds a release-ready version of the package!g